imp1sh/gosix.net/database/websites/wiki/www.wikipedia.org.md

 title: www.wikipedia.org
 description: www.wikipedia.org Website IPv6 compatibility
 published: true
-date: 2024-01-31T21:24:12
+date: 2024-01-31T21:47:49
 tags: website, rank1
 editor: markdown
 ---

 # www.wikipedia.org Website IPv6 compatibility

 > The results shown here are accumulated by automation.
-If you think the data shown is wrong, please contact the administrators.
+If you're convinced the shown data is wrong, please [contact the administrators](/howto/chat).
-> Do not edit this page manually, it will get overwritten.
 {.is-info}

 Wikipedia.org, by the Wikimedia Foundation, is a free online encyclopedia with articles created and edited by volunteers worldwide, offering information on a wide array of topics.